 - Mix Together – Add the cabbage to the potatoes.
 Add the milk, parsley, salt and pepper and stir everything together.
 Taste for seasoning and adjust as necessary.
 Add more milk if necessary.

 - Finish and Serve – Top with a pat of butter and serve.

-Tips on making the perfect mashed potatoes
+Tips on making the perfect colcannon

 - Potatoes: Use the correct potato!
 Such as Yukon golds or Russets.